john-winko/POEAcolyte/Features.md

   * Only monitor while game client is open
 * Game Client monitoring
   * Game client is open/closed
-  * Bounds and Location of game client while opened
 * In-Game trade interface/overlay
   * Displays incoming/outgoing trade requests
   * Trade interface or the interface elements will differ depending on
     * Trade is incoming/outgoing
     * Previous messages sent
     * Item is available
-  * Zone based state information for single click functionality
-    * (Inviting for trade if in hideout/town vs Asking to wait if not)
   * Quick action list - predefined
     * Initiate trade
     * Invite to party